Bay Ridge Center

 Bay Ridge Cares Volunteers

 To get through this difficult time, Bay Ridge Cares takes calls from area residents in need of assistance, along with partners at the offices of Councilman Justin Brannan, Assemblymember Mathylde Frontus, and State Senator Andrew Gounardes.
-They arrange for volunteers, who travel all over South Brooklyn, to help with food shopping, necessary errands, care package of food (if you are in need), pet walking, wellness check or friendly phone call.
+They arrange for volunteers, who travel all over South Brooklyn, to help with food shopping, necessary errands, food pantry, pet walking, wellness check or friendly phone call.

 Health insurance options for everyone lists a whole range of options for finding health care, whether for seniors, children, families; help with Medicaid or Medicare; pharmacy plans, and more.
 The NY State Health Marketplace has extended the enrollment deadline to April 15.
 Visit nyc.gov/GetCoveredNYC or call 311 for assistance.